Parkhost/Script-for-Script/readme.md

 # Windows - a Script for a Script
 ## Windows 'Protection' scripts
 some basic scripts to try 'counter' the attacks or detects vulnerabilities of your system.
-Trying to make Windows more secure, without eating all the resource which most AV's does..
+Attempting to make Windows 10 more secure?
 ---

 # Schedule task detection
 Check on event if schedule task is created / updated or enabled.
 Kicks in another script which disables the tasks and checks if it is on the 'allow list'.
+[PoC Source](https://enigma0x3.net/2016/05/25/userland-persistence-with-scheduled-tasks-and-com-handler-hijacking/) Scheduled tasks can be abused to do some peculiar stuff

 ### Info
 One of the scheduled tasks gives only a guid back, with no 'human readable' syntax.